 The AWC IRC recognises through the experiences and consultations of members that the industry needs grounding and training to be able to identify potential issues.
 However, better results will almost certainly be obtained if risks are minimised by working cooperatively and at early stages with Indigenous communities and organisations.
-This is a driver for submitting the project at this time, to lay the groundwork for later success.
+Laying the groundwork for future success is hence a driver for submitting this project.